jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/d20pfsrd/Mature Adult Gold Dragon.md

 RacialMods: +8 Swim
 Languages: Celestial, Common, Draconic, Elven, Halfling, 1 more
 SQ: change shape, detect gems, fast flight, luck
+SpecialAbilities:
+  Change Shape (Su): >
-SpecialAbilities: Change Shape (Su) A very young or older gold dragon can assume any animal or humanoid form three times per day as if using polymorph.
-Detect Gems (Sp) A young or older gold dragon can detect gems three times per day.
+    A very young or older gold dragon can assume any animal or humanoid form three times per day as if using polymorph.
+  Detect Gems (Sp): >
+    A young or older gold dragon can detect gems three times per day.
 This functions as locate object, but can only be used to locate gemstones.
+  Fast Flight (Ex): >
+    A young or older gold dragon is treated as one size category larger when determining his fly speed.
+  Luck (Sp): >
-Fast Flight (Ex) A young or older gold dragon is treated as one size category larger when determining his fly speed.
-Luck (Sp) Once per day an adult or older gold dragon can touch a gem, usually one embedded in the dragon's hide, and enspell it to bring good luck.
+    Once per day an adult or older gold dragon can touch a gem, usually one embedded in the dragon's hide, and enspell it to bring good luck.
 As long as the dragon carries the gem, it and every good creature within a given radius of it (10 ft. per age category) receives a +1 luck bonus on all saving throws.
 If the dragon gives an enspelled gem to another creature, only that bearer gets the bonus.
 The effect lasts 1d3 hours plus 3 hours per age category of the dragon.
 This ability is the equivalent of a 2nd-level spell.
+  Weakening Breath (Su): >
-Weakening Breath (Su) Instead of a cone of fire, a gold dragon can breathe a cone of weakening gas.
+    Instead of a cone of fire, a gold dragon can breathe a cone of weakening gas.
 Creatures within the cone must succeed on a Fortitude save or take 1 point of Strength damage per age category (Will save half).
 SpellsKnown: Spells Known (CL 9th; concentration +14)  4th (5/day)-divination, restoration  3rd (7/day)-dispel magic, invisibility purge, prayer  2nd (7/day)-aid, cure moderate wounds, lesser restoration, resist energy  1st (8/day)-alarm, divine favor, mage armor, shield, shield of faith  0 (at will)-detect magic, light, mage hand, mending, open/close, prestidigitation, read magic, stabilize
 SpellsPrepared:
 SpellDomains: